maxgfr/selfback-project-d4j/README.md

 - Each model in directory ``model`` was trained with 100% of the data available.

-I need to remake an other training with 80% of training data and 20% of testing data in order to have a better evealuation of the models
+- I remake an other training with 85% of training data and 15% of testing data in order to have a better evaluation of the model.
+You can find it in folder ``screen``.

 ## FOR CNN :